MakafuiPrime/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moving a file into a directory
+Deleting a file in a directory